Freedom of Information Act (FOIA) Inquiries

 Pursuant to FOIA §30-4-30(d) and §30-4-50(A)(8) the following records are available for public inspection during regular business hours, and are available 24/7 on the town’s website at the respective links.

 Response times to acknowledge your request pursuant to FOIA

 - Ten (10) business days when the record is less than 24 months old

 - Twenty (20) business days when the record is more than 24 months old

-- The response will include the approximate cost for filling the request, and whether a deposit is required (see Fees below)
+- The response will include the option for you to be told the approximate cost for filling the request, and whether a deposit is required (see Fees below)

 Delivery times pursuant to FOIA